Golfo Dulce, Costa Rica

 The easiest way to get to Golfo Dulce is by taking a 45-minute flight from San Jose to either Golfito or Puerto Jimenez.
 Sansa Airlines, Aerobell Airlines as well as various other private charters such as Aero Caribe CR have several flights a day departing from San Jose.
 You can also drive from San Jose to Golfito.
 It will take approximately 5 hours to get to Golfito.
 We recommend to take the coastal route via the Costanera/Route 34, passing by Jaco, Quepos and all the way south to Dominical and Uvita.
 Once in Golfito you can leave your car in a private garage and take a boat ride to your lodge.

-Contact our Golfo Dulce, Costa Rica Vacation Guides today by visiting our Costa Rica Trip Planner!
+Contact our Golfo Dulce Costa Rica Vacation Guides today by visiting our Costa Rica Trip Planner!